chkn/HybridKit/Readme.md

 ### Xamarin.Forms

-When using [Xamarin.Forms](http://xamarin.com/forms) on iOS or Android , create a new `HybridKit.Forms.HybridWebView`, which extends from `Xamarin.Forms.WebView`:
+When using [Xamarin.Forms](http://xamarin.com/forms) on iOS or Android, create a new `HybridKit.Forms.HybridWebView`, which extends from `Xamarin.Forms.WebView`:

 ```
 using HybridKit.Forms;